Introduction

 Children

-Samuel and Elizabeth had four sons and one daughter.
-Their son, Frederick Richard Mairs, who was born at Hardington, became a Police Sergeant.
+Samuel and Elizabeth had four sons and two daughters, although one of the daughters died in infancy.
+Their son, Frederick Richard Mairs, born at Hardington, became a Police Sergeant.
+Two of their sons became railway employees, while the youngest son became a schoolmaster.
+Their daughter, Dorothy Elizabeth, emigrated to Canada.

 Bow Station (Nigel Thompson)